TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

 ## Download and Install Additional SDK Tools

 ### SysConfig {#INSTALL_SYSCONFIG}
+\if SOC_AM261X
+  - The AM261x SysConfig build version can be found on the TI Drive.
+  - Please reach out to your TI representative for assistance with downloading and installing it.
+\else
 - The SysConfig download home page is, https://www.ti.com/tool/SYSCONFIG
 - Download SysConfig 1.21.0 and Install at below path,
   - Windows, C:/ti
   - Linux and MacOS, ${HOME}/ti
+\endif

 \cond SOC_AM263X || SOC_AM263PX || SOC_AM273X || SOC_AM243X || SOC_AM261X
 ### Uniflash
+\if SOC_AM261X
+\note The Uniflash tool support has not been included for the AM261x in this release.
+It will be available in the upcoming APL release.
+\else
 - The TI Uniflash download home page is, https://www.ti.com/tool/UNIFLASH
 - Download the latest Uniflash @VAR_UNIFLASH_VERSION and install at below path,
   - Windows, C:/ti
   - Linux and MacOS, ${HOME}/ti
+\endif
 \endcond

 \cond SOC_AM64X